2017 A to Z: Letter B…

 My mother didn’t spend much time with me when I was brought home from the hospital, she was afraid to bond with me because of losing her first child, Monica Yvonne, who died six months after birth from spina-bifida.
 No matter what the doctors told my mother, she couldn’t bring herself to believe that I was perfectly healthy.
 My Aunt Chris, who lived next door, took care of me until mama finally accepted that I was really ok.

-Brownies: Yes I was a Brownie, complete with one of those cute brown dresses.
+Yes, I was a Brownie, complete with one of those cute brown dresses.
 Other than that, I remember nothing of what I did.
 Mama tells me she often helped out in my Troup – helping with craft projects; a perfect choice for her, as she was a very crafty person!
 Neither one of us can remember the troop leader or troop number.
 I wish I had more memories of going to Brownie meetings, or at least one photo of me in that cute brown dress.
 I don’t think I participated for too many years as I never continued on to become a girl scout.
+Update: I recently discovered I was in Brownie Troup No. 204 while re-visiting one of my scrapbooks.
+Troup Leaders were Mrs. Russ, Mrs. Simmons and Helen Bryan (my mom).
+This information was posted on an envelope which held a paper corsage I made.

-I don’t really remember mama making pancakes or waffles and I only vaguely remember eating cereal, which was only Corn Flakes with a spoonful of sugar.
-When I went to Junior High, I remember mama taking me to the donut shop most mornings… conveniently located at the end of our street.
-We’d arrive just in time to enjoy fresh cooked donuts, and those glazed warm donuts were soo good!
+I don’t really remember mama making pancakes or waffles; I only vaguely remember eating cereal, which was only Corn Flakes with a spoonful of sugar.
+When I went to Junior High, I remember Mama taking me to the donut shop most mornings… conveniently located at the end of our street.
+We’d arrive just in time to enjoy freshly cooked donuts, and those glazed warm donuts were soo good!
 Not a healthy breakfast, but time was limited in the morning, and what kid would object to a donut!

 Granddaddy McKinley’s cast iron kettle